intuition-dev/mbCLIx/lazyLoading/readme.md

 IMO, Webpack approach is getting long on the tooth.
 Even when you try to mimic lazy load with Webpack you are much slower than apps using modern approaches.

 ### Challenger:
-JAMstack is a newer approach to developing, among other things using the edge by leveraging a CDN.
-(One benefit of JAMstack: the https handshake that takes 4-6 round trips is at the edge, and much closer to each end user; thus improving performance of each connection.
+JAMstack, w/ Pug is a newer approach to developing, among other things using the edge by leveraging a CDN.
+(One benefit of JAMstack, w/ Pug: the https handshake that takes 4-6 round trips is at the edge, and much closer to each end user; thus improving performance of each connection.
 Also, edge traffic is cheaper than origin - faster and cheaper works for me).
 For lazy loading dependencies I use ```depp.require()```, from a tool released just last year ( https://github.com/muicss/johnnydepp/releases ).

 Sample runtime code: